vubon/bkash-webhook/README.md

 **Note: Using area - Only Bangladesh**

 **If bKash complains about this package.Such as Logo and others.
-The author will remove from the package from PyPi and Github.**
+The author will remove the package from PyPi and Github.**

 ![Coverage](https://raw.githubusercontent.com/vubon/bkash-webhook/master/docs/BKash.svg)
 ## Quickstart